syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Sets the root CSS class for TreeView which allow us to customize the appearance.
+Sets the root CSS class for TreeView that allows to customize the appearance.